 Good oral care involves brushing of the teeth after meals and flossing at least twice a day.
 It’s also highly advisable to see a dentist at least once every 6 months – especially for those who are genetically predisposed to periodontal disease.
 A qualified dentist should find it fairly easy to detect and diagnose any gum disease.
 Early detection equates to early management of infection.

-If you are looking for a team of experts who can help you with your dental concerns, get in touch with Dallas Dental Wellness.
+If you are looking for a team of experts who can help you with your dental concerns, get in touch with your Dallas Dentist today.